jsren/ostest/README.md

 \*\* Except where your compiler decides to emit it anyway.
 Set the OSTEST\_NO\_ALLOC preprocessor flag to disable allocation.

 ## Features ##
- * Named unit tests
+ * Unit tests
  * Test suites
+ * Create tests in any source file, run from any source file
- * Test suite setUp/tearDown for each test instance
+ * Automatic test discovery/registration
- * Unit test metadata accessible from within tests
+ * Unit test metadata (name, status, assertions) accessible from within test body
- * Basic assertions and GTest-style expectations
+ * Assert & Expect statements
  * Comprehensive test results available programatically
- * Assertion result break-down for each test instance
+ * Results broken down by individual assertions for each test
  * Standard library exception support!
- * Test-complete callback
  * Simple, clean syntax
- * Cross-platform C++11
+ * Cross-platform C++11, builds with GCC, Clang and MSVC
  * Run/filter specific tests
  * and more...